Fireworks Guide: Roman Candles

 The difference between single candles and candle bundles

 Candles which comprise of a single tube usually contain a small number of shots, typically between 1 and 8.
 These fire one after the other and the effects can be quite big.

 Candle bundles have a number of much smaller tubes fused together, which usually fire at the same time.
-These have much smaller effects, but fire much more rapidly.
+These have much smaller effects, but fire much more rapidly, like a gatling gun.
 The number of shots are usually in the range of several dozen to several hundred.

 The difference between candles and cakes (barrages)

 If you’re new to fireworks then you’re probably shopping for roman candles because this is a traditional and well-known type of firework.

 However, for aerial and multishot effects you would normally start with cakes and barrages, since these offer a greater range of effects, greater duration and better value for money than candles.

 That said, candles are useful for low noise effects (their small bore size is ideal for coloured star effects and crackling comets) and they’re easy to set up in a V shape for something visually different.